Foodtech

 Target food replacement

-The majority of alternative protein startups focus on meat substitutes (Impossible Foods, Upside Foods, Aleph Farms, Mosameat), but there are hundred of other startups offering alternatives to fish and seafood (Wildtype, BlueNalu, PrimeRoots); diary such as cheese and milk (PerfectDay, Oatly, TurtleTree, Vly) and even products like eggs (Just, Perfeggt, Onego Bio) or chocolate (Planet A foods, Nu company).
+But there are hundreds of other startups also offering alternatives to fish and seafood (Wildtype, BlueNalu, PrimeRoots); dairy such as cheese and milk (PerfectDay, Oatly, TurtleTree, Vly) and even products like eggs (Just, Perfeggt, Onego Bio) or chocolate (Planet A foods, Nu company).

 Pets food